FreedyPlugins/FreedyPlugins/fmg2/english_wiki.md

 ### Refs

-    refs ( testGame | bundleName )
+    refs(testGame, bundleName)
     // Execute the game's command bundle as the running game

 ### Async

     async print hello // execute the command asynchronously
     //Async is executed outside the server's action flow, so if the command execution time is long, use async
-    // However, asynchronous execution does not flow with other normal executions, so
+    // But the asynchronous execution does not flow with other normal executions, so
     // It is recommended not to share data

 ### Delay

-    delay ( 20 ) print hello // After a few ticks, execute the following statement and print the execution code (20 ticks is 1 second)
+    delay(20) print hello // After a few ticks, execute the following statement and print the execution code (20 ticks is 1 second)

-    async delay ( 20 ) print hello
+    async delay(20) print hello
     //After a few ticks, the following statement is executed asynchronously and the execution code is output.

 ### TaskId

     taskId //If the code to be executed has been executed with the Delay command, output the executable code

 ### CancelTask

-    cancel (execution code) //Cancel the statement that was waiting to be executed
+    cancel (execution code) // Cancel the statement waiting to be executed

 ### Execute